History of Andhra Pradesh: Vishnukundinas

 The Vishnukundina dynasty ruled in the Deccan and South India in the fifth and sixth centuries CE.
-According to Edward B. Eastwick, the maharaja of Vizianagaram was a descendant of the maharajas of Udaipur and the Sisodia branch of the Gehlot tribe.
-A brother of the maharaja of Udaipur migrated to Oudh.
 Early rulers of the dynasty allied with the Vakatakas and the Rashtrakutas by marriage.

 In 529, Madhava Varma (a descendant of the dynasty) and four allied clans achieved independence by defeating the Salankayanas in coastal Andhra.
-Their capitals were Amaravati and Bezwada before they settled on Vizianagaram.
-Over the centuries the allied clans were vassals of the Vizianagaram rulers and subsequent dynasties, including the Chalukyas.
-Kalidindi in Krishna district was held by the Vishnukundina dynasty, although it was later associated with the Rajus.

-In 1512, the maharaja of Vizianagaram was conquered by the Golkonda dynasty and was made subahdar of the Northern Circars.
-The title was conferred by Aurangzeb, who gave the maharaja a split-tipped sword, still part of the Vishnukundina coat of arms).
-The rajahs of Vizianagaram received the title of Gajapati after the 16th-century Battle of Nandapur in the Northern Circars.

-In 1845, the British, represented by Lord Northbrook, conferred several honours on Maharaja Vijaya Rama Gajapati Raju III.
-On 31 December 1850, Raju III had a son.
-One of his daughters was married to Maharaj Kumar Singh, a cousin of, and heir-apparent to, the Maharajah of Rewah.

 Kalachuris of Chedi

 The Matsyas, Chedis, Pericchedis, Haihayas and Kalachuris may share a common Vedic ancestry and origin myth, but the link is tenuous.
 In the Puranas, Matsya (Sanskrit for "fish") was the name of a tribe (Meenas) and a state under the Vedic civilisation.
 The Matsya tribe was founded by a fisherman who became a king.
 The Mahabharata (V.74.16) describes King Sahaja as a son of Uparichara Vasu, a Chedi king.
 Vasu ruled the Chedis and the Matsyas, suggesting the Matsya were once part of the Chedi kingdom.
 The Puranas mention six Matsya kingdoms, and the Pandya Kingdom in the south has a fish on its banner.
 Signs of the Matsya were later found in the Visakhapatnam region.